Summary

 Chapter 31

 Father feels uplifted and joyous about the day he has spent with his son at the ballpark.
 When he arrives home, his wife looks radiant as she tells him of Sarah's boy's newfound ability to walk.
 Mother and Father discuss their future plans, as it has become more difficult to escape the critical glances and inquiries of their neighbors and friends.
 Father decides Atlantic City will provide an ideal haven, and the family is particularly grateful for the move.
-Meanwhile, tension in the town grows as the presence of the press becomes all the more prevalent and blacks found outside their neighborhoods automatically receive harassment.
+Meanwhile, tension in the town grows as the presence of the press becomes all the more prevalent and Black people found outside their neighborhoods automatically receive harassment.
 The press, eager to disseminate information on the story, extracts Coalhouse's car for photographing, and in so doing reveals the extent of the damage, an embarrassment to the authorities.
 Soon, the citizens of New Rochelle make clear their desire for Willie Conklin to leave town; in response, Willie simply drinks to excess.
 The family moves to Atlantic City in private, unnoticed by the authorities or the townspeople.

 Chapter 32